-1. Drain the tuna, place in a bowl, and flake with a fork.
+1. Drain the tuna well, place it in a bowl, and flake it with a fork.

 2. Add the remaining ingredients and mix to combine.

 3. Serve the salad on toasted keto bread or in a lettuce wrap.

 I use avocado oil mayonnaise (Sir Kensington's brand, available at Whole Foods and Walmart, is wonderful) in this recipe.

-Since I use water-packed tuna, I add quite a bit of mayo – 3 tablespoons.
-Otherwise, it’s too dry.
-But oil-packed tuna is usually packed in soybean oil, which I’d rather avoid.
+Since I use water-packed tuna, I add quite a bit of mayo - 3 tablespoons.
+Otherwise, I find it too dry.
+But oil-packed tuna is usually packed in soybean oil, which I'd rather avoid.